kwiato88/EditorPlugins/docs/index.md

 from other plugin.
 Library uses boost libraries in version 1.61.0.
 Includes also example plugin using provided library.
 Client plugin needs to link required boost libraries.

+ ## Project plugin

+Adds project management functionality to Notepad++.

+### Functions:
+ * open/close project;
+ * new project;
+ * refresh project;

+Synchronises other plugins work.
+Configures plugins in this repositry to parse directories configured in project.
+Projects are stored in workspace dir 'nppProjectMgmtWorkspace'.
+Path to worksapce dir is '%APPDATA%\nppProjectMgmtWorkspace'.
+Plugin uses messsages interface of other plugins.
+Requires installed plugins:
+ * Open file plugin;
+ * Include browser plugin;
+ * CTags plugin.